safesoftware/fme-server-iac-templates/Azure/win/terraform/README.md

 Most of the default resource configurations follow the minimum of the recommeneded machine specifications for FME Server.
 However for demanding workflows it is recommended to scale the the resources accordingly.
 With terraform it is easy to scale the resources by just updating the configuration (e.g. for the virtual machine scale sets of the core and engine) and rerun the `terraform apply` command.
 ### Changing backend DB configuration
 #### Use Azure SQL
 A Azure SQL Server database as the FME Sever backend database can be used by changing the the module source of the database module to `./modules/database/sql_server` in the `main.tf` file.
 Additionally the default PowerShell script on the core virtual machine scale set (VMSS) needs to be overridden with the script provided in `./modules/database/sql_server/script`.
 To do this the `custom_data` property of the core VMSS can be used to upload the file and a new extension property of the core VMSS that runs the new script instead of the default script can be added.
-This change is already prepared in the `main.tf` file and only requires uncommneting/commenting of the respective sections in the database module and the core VMSS.
+This change is already prepared in the `main.tf` file and only requires uncommneting/commenting of the respective sections in the database and the core VMSS modules.
 #### Use exising database
 The most important prerquisite to use an existing database with the distributed FME Server deployment is network connectivity between the database and the backend VNet that is created for the FME Server deployment.
 There are different ways to accomplish this.
 In the default configuration a network rule is added to the database server that is used.
 To use an exising Azure SQL or PostgreSQL database the exising resources can be [imported](https://www.terraform.io/cli/import) into the terraform configuration.
 This way the existing resources and any changes to them can also be managed be by terraform.
 Another option is to only provide the necessary variables in the `variables.tf` to make sure the FME core and engines can connect to the database.